Council Elections for RN/NPs and RPNs in the Eastern, Northeastern and Northwestern districts are taking place on February 6, 2026.

 Is Council for me?

-In June 2024, Council approved competency-based elections.
-That means that CNO communicates what skills you need to have to effectively serve on Council, what attributes can add value to Council, and how you can share that with voters for consideration.
-This governance best practice can help candidates demonstrate the competencies and attributes they can bring if elected to serve on Council and informs voters to make decisions on who can best serve on Council.
-Please review this document so you can reflect on the attributes and competencies needed on Council.
+Council elections now follow a competency-based approach.
+This means that CNO clearly outlines the skills and attributes required to effectively serve on Council, explains how these skills and attributes can add value to Council, and guides candidates on how they can share this information with voters for consideration.
+By adopting this governance best practice, candidates demonstrate the competencies and attributes they would bring to Council if elected, helping voters make informed decisions about who is best suited to serve.
+Please review this document to reflect on the attributes and competencies needed on Council.

 Diversity, Equity and Inclusion (DEI) is also a core value at CNO.
 We welcome eligible candidates of all backgrounds to run for Council.
 Council members that reflect the diverse lived experiences and perspectives of the people of Ontario can help to provide additional insights into how CNO can promote the public interest.
-In the election process, candidates will be given the opportunity to voluntarily disclose to voters aspects of their identity, diversity and lived experiences.
+During the election process, candidates can voluntarily disclose to voters aspects of their identity, diversity and lived experiences.

 Steps to run for council